About Allergy Immunotherapy

 OMIT: A Novel Approach to Food Allergy

 Oral mucosal immunotherapy (OMIT) is a novel method of allergy immunotherapy.
 OMIT is administered via a specialized toothpaste immunotherapy delivery platform.
 This system is specially formulated to incorporate and stabilize immunotherapeutic agents.
-Purified immunotherapeutic agents – extracts of foods known to commonly cause allergies – are added to the base during the manufacturing process.
+Purified immunotherapeutic agents, derived from foods known to cause allergies, are added to the base during the manufacturing process.
 The final toothpaste will be available by prescription from a physician.
 It can be used by the patient as part of an everyday brushing routine.

 OMIT Solves Pressing Problems